Cognitive therapy in Highgate, North London

 Some problems can be solved with a short-term approach, while for more deep-rooted issues I will help you understand how early life experiences can affect you as an adult; why negative or unhelpful thoughts and beliefs lead to emotional difficulties; and, crucially, help you change your way of thinking so you feel better and life becomes easier and more enjoyable.

-I am a member of the Association for Coaching.
-I am also an associate member of the British Association for Counselling and Psychotherapy (BACP) and abide by their Ethical Framework.
-And I am an affiliate member of the Association for Rational Emotive Behaviour Therapy.
+I am a member of the British Association for Behavioural and Cognitive Psychotherapies (BABCP) and an associate member of the British Association for Counselling and Psychotherapy (BACP).

 How I can help